Blog content writing strengthens a domain, drives traffic to a website, builds trust and supplies a brilliant online customer service platform.

 Kelly wrote the post.

 The active voice is much more effective, produces shorter sentences and has more authority.
-Try to use the active voice in your content writing.
+Try to use an active voice in your content writing.

 I find that the addition of -ING to the end of too many words makes sentences confusing.